-This paper focused on gift relations in criminal organizations.
-By combining insights from Mauss’s exchange theory and Symbolic Interaction, we showed both the structural and interactional benefits of gifting.
-We also showed that gifts can come in many forms: material goods, protection, a sense of belonging, and a sense of self-worth.
+In this paper, we have shown both the structural and interactional benefits of gifting and that gifts can come in many forms: material goods, protection, a sense of belonging, and a sense of self-worth.
 The changing nature of gifts and favors creates an enduring economy of regard where debt can never be fully repaid.
-Collins (1997) concludes that emotional gift-giving deals with the creation and negotiation of hierarchy, with getting and keeping power, and with rank and social place.
-Gift exchange fulfills a threefold function: (1) recognize each other as human beings; (2) recognize each other as possible partners, and (3) when the relationship is set up, to ratify the intention to continue the relation, even to the point of coercion (Romele and Severo, 2016).
-Yet in the criminal context we studied, gifting denotes the value of persons (Graeber; 2011; Klaites and McLean, 2015).
-The publicly awarding of material tokens is design to mold the criminal subjectivity, and entangle it in a human economy of unrepayable debts.
+Collins (1997) concludes that emotional gift giving addresses the creation and negotiation of hierarchy, the obtaining and retaining of power, and rank and social position.
+Gift exchanges fulfill a threefold function: those taking part in them recognize each other as human beings; those taking part in them also recognize each other as possible partners; and once the relationship is established, they ratify the intention to continue the relationship, even to the point of coercion (Romele & Severo, 2016).
+Yet, in the criminal context we studied, gifting denotes the value of people (Graeber; 2011; Klaites & McLean, 2015).
+The public awarding of material tokens is design to mold the criminal’s subjectivity and enmesh it in a human economy of unrepayable debts.
 In a human economy, valuables are transacted to denote the value of human lives.
-Debts are incurred by the loss of a human being, and therefore cannot be truly repaid except with another human life (Graeber, 2011, Jacques and Wright, 2014).
-This entanglement makes the risk of trusting tolerable, as trustors can hope for the best, and at the same time hold the possibility of social and physical annihilation over his head.
+Debts are incurred by the loss of a human being and therefore cannot be truly repaid except with another human life (Graeber, 2011; Jacques & Wright, 2014).
+This entanglement makes the risk of trusting others tolerable, as those who endow that trust can hope for the best while also holding the possibility of social and physical annihilation over the recipient’s head.

 The high visibility of indebtedness, coupled with normative expectations concerning the use of “credit” and the “accrual of debt” in these organizations makes the negotiation of debt and repayment crucial to our understanding of these organizations’ governance.
-As shown, the timing of gift giving is also of consequence.
+As we have shown, the timing of gift giving is also important.
 Often, new recruits are showered with gifts and attention as they are initiated into the organization.
-They are enticed when they are most vulnerable and susceptible to emotional manipulation.
-Hence, gifting is part of a morality that dictates modes of relatedness.
+They are enticed in when they are most vulnerable and susceptible to emotional manipulation.
+Hence, gifting is part of a morality that dictates modes of relationships.
 The exchange of gifts and favors is such an effective means of governance because it creates a personalized system of entitlements and debts.
-Simmel (1964, 393 c.f Åkerström, 2014) wrote: “the condition of gratitude easily has a taste of bondage”.
-Though not explicitly coerced, gift-giving creates moral, ethical and social obligations which push the exchange partners into situations of co- dependency (Skinner, Dietz and Weibel, 2013).
+Simmel suggests that “the condition of gratitude easily has a taste of bondage” (1964, p.393; c.f Åkerström, 2014).
+Though not explicitly coercive, gift giving creates moral, ethical, and social obligations which create co- dependencies (Skinner et al., 2013).